Written by CorpsAfrica/Malawi Volunteer Ms. Tusayiwe Kumanga

-Last month we had In Service Training and I also attended a US college fair.
-But before leaving for the two events, I had planned to have a meeting with girls that attend Chisugulu Community Day Secondary School.
+Last month we had In-Service Training and I also attended a US college fair.
+But before leaving for the two events, I had planned to have a meeting with girls who attend Chisugulu Community Day Secondary School.
 I am very passionate about girls and their future and they are the ones I want to help the most during my service as a CorpsAfrica Volunteer.
 However, I had been putting it off because of the Village X project.
 When I came back, my host told me a story which I will share with you in this post.
-Now, with this story I'm about to share, I know that these things happen in Secondary Schools, College's and University's but I just didn't think that something similar would happen at such a small Community school.
+Now, with this story I’m about to share, I know that these things happen in Secondary Schools, colleges, and universities but I just didn’t think that something similar would happen at such a small Community school.

 After she had written her Form 2 end of year exams, Leah had been approached by one of her teachers who asked her to be in sexual relationship with him.
 Leah refused and thought that was the end of it.
 Little did she know that she would have to endure psychological abuse from that point on.
 It is this kind of abuse that results in some girls dropping out of school.